playbenny/benny_manual/docs/blockipedia.md

 - the loop follow mode determines how it behaves if you move the loop position or length sliders while it's playing - in soft mode if you move the loop later it will just gradually play through into the new loop, in hard mode it will jump into the new loop

+### seq.piano.roll
+- Classic piano roll sequencer.
+- Unlike other benny sequencers this one has an internal clock linked to the global clock and doesn't need a clock in.
+(It does follow timing drift from the kuramoto section of the clock if that's enabled.)

+- ctrl-click to create events, ctrl drag to create many events (in a values lane). scroll adjusts velocity or cc levels, drag or arrow keys to move events, ctrl+scroll, drag or arrow keys to adjust lengths. scroll or shift+scroll on the time ruler for zoom/pan. or drag on the ruler, or shift-drag on the background.

+- press 3 to put the ruler into triplet divisions of beats when zoomed in.

+- press q to time quantise the selected notes or events to the current grid.

+- l makes the selected notes legato.

+- At the moment only scroll over the loop start / length etc numbers works to adjust those, and longer sequences than 256 beats can't yet be created in the ui here.
+More soon.

 ### seq.rene
 - a circle on a cartesian plane step sequencer, obviously inspired by the module of the same name

 ### seq.shape.player
 - The core.scales.shapes block stores the 'shape' of a pattern played into it as well as the scale.
 This block plays back these shapes.
-The trigger note input both triggers and sets the in-scale offset (eg midi-note 2 offsets the pattern by 2 notes).
 In the clocked modes a trigger note starts the whole sequence playing by itself on a regular clock.
 The ornaments sliders control the chance of various types of ornamentation being applied to the pattern.
 On the second midi input C = reset, C# on triggers one of the ornament types.

 ### seq.values
 - A step sequencer for values.
 One voice = one sequencer row.
+The 'notes out' uses the value as a note, and the velocity from the incoming trigger.

 ### seq.wonky
 - The step time sliders control the length of each step, the block pro-ratas these lengths to make them fit into the time period you've set below.
-You can use this as a clock or there are also value sliders so you can use it as a stand alone sequencer.
+You can use this as a clock or there are also value sliders so you can use it as a stand alone sequencer - it outputs both the raw slider values and quantised pitches (with vel following incoming clocks).

 ### seq.analogue
 - A simple 'analogue-style' step sequencer.
 Each step has note, vel, and on/off.